hlynch/Bayesian2020/Week-7-lab.Rmd

 This week we’ll be using a dataset on flower phenology that was published in PLOS ONE.
 The paper was assigned as reading to give you a brief overview of the data.
 (NB: The temperature data for 1894 was missing, and I have replaced it with the mean temperature from the other years just for the purposes of doing the lab.)

-This is as good a time as any to introduce some of the R packages designed to help you plot and evaluate MCMC chains produces by R2WinBUGS and RJAGS.
-Download the ‘coda’ package in R and read through the manual.
-Read through the blog post that I have posted on Bb which provides a quick overview.
-There is another newer package called ‘boa’ which is similar to ‘coda’ but I have less experience with it and will stick with the more conventional ‘coda’ package.
+This is as good a time as any to introduce some of the R packages designed to help you plot and evaluate MCMC chains produced by JAGS.
+Download the [‘coda’](https://cran.r-project.org/web/packages/coda/index.html) package in R and read through the manual.
+There is another newer package called [‘MCMCvis'](https://cran.r-project.org/web/packages/MCMCvis/index.html) written by a former PhD student of mine Casey Youngflesh that has many nice features as well.

 Exercise: Write a script to use JAGS to fit a linear regression model to the flower data.
 In other words, write a JAGS script to fit the following model: